 She held countless seminars in various countries for artists, interested people, and children of all ages.
-My art can best be described by the analogy of the shimmering rainbow of light which weaves through the elements, crossing all boundaries to bring light and color to even to even the drabbest landscape.
+Her art can best be described by the analogy of the shimmering rainbow of light which weaves through the elements, crossing all boundaries to bring light and color to even to even the drabbest landscape.

 Laara’s appointment as the Dutch Ambassador to the World Wide Peace Marker Project in 2010 brought a new dimension to the theme of healing through art.
 A selection of her paintings were used during the Culture of Peace Exhibition in the capital of Iran, Tehran.

 Laara was born prior to the outbreak of WW-II in California where she spent her formative years.
 It provided both the climate and the unique opportunities for her to freely pursue her artistic interests.
 The intense contrasts of light and shadow experienced during childhood awakened in her a deep longing to express through art.

 "Something in me objected to just painting the ‘outside’ or superficial form of an object.
 I insisted, to the dismay of my teachers, that there is an essence which is an integral part of all things.
 It was this that I longed to be able to express through painting and other art mediums."